 toby.williams@example-example.co.uk

-As the opening section on your kitchen assistant CV, your personal statement should pull together all your most relevant and impressive experience, skills, and qualities that you can offer in a kitchen assistant role.
-That could be a food safety certification, specialist skills like pastry preparation, or just personal qualities like “hard-working” and “team player”.
+As the opening section on your kitchen assistant CV, a personal statement should pull together your most relevant experience, skills, and qualities that you can offer in a kitchen assistant role.
+That could be a food safety certification, specialised skills such as pastry preparation, or personal qualities such as “hard-working” and “team player”.

 As with the rest of your CV, try to tailor it to the kitchen assistant description.
 If the role involves a lot of stock management, for instance, be sure to highlight your organisational skills from the get-go.

-• It’s recommended to write in the third person (e.g., “A highly organised and reliable Kitchen Assistant”), but the first person is also acceptable.
-Just be sure to stay consistent with your chosen tense.
+• It’s recommended to write in the third person (e.g., “Highly organised and reliable Kitchen Assistant”), but the first person is also acceptable.
+Just be sure to stay consistent.

 • Reference key skills or job requirements mentioned in the description.